LTV Syllabus

 Information forthcoming

 CLASS 16.
-BUILD WORKSHOP
+BUILD WORKSHOP PART 1

 Objectives

 In this exercise, students will experiment using AI tools to further refine their proposed business models and prototype an artifact to get real customer feedback.
+Our learning objectives:

 - Explore the possibilities for prototyping enabled by the latest AI tools.